5iri/Mark2Rank_JEE/README.md

 ---

-# JEE-ADV_MarkVRank
+# Mark2Rank JEE

-**JEE-ADV_MarkVRank** is a simple tool designed to predict the rank of students based solely on their marks in the JEE Advanced examination.
+**Mark2Rank JEE** is a simple tool designed to predict the rank of students based solely on their marks in the JEE Advanced examination.
 It provides a straightforward method to estimate your rank without leveraging historical data or machine learning models, relying purely on user input and a predefined mark-to-rank mapping.

 ## Features